feloniousBonk/st-bonk/README.md

 \* set to (**0**) to enable each if desired.

+## Scrollback
+Scrollback is still in an experimental state in **st**.
+You may experience some buggy behavior, but it is still nice to have and works well 99% of the time, so I included it.

 ## Desktop Entry
 The shell script `desktopentry.sh` is a quick and dirty shell script that creates a `st.desktop` file @ `~/.local/share/applications` and installs it to your system, without having to patch **st** itself.
 This allows **st** to be accessible from your desktop/application launcher